kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 ### <a name="covariantuserestrictions"></a> Use restrictions of covariant type parameter

 When a type parameter is declared as covariant, the number of places where it can be safely used is reduced (method argument type, field type etc.).
 Thankfully, Scala compiler prevents from the use of covariant type parameter in positions that could lead to potential errors.
 To understand why this is important, let's take a look at example from Java.
-Arrays in Java are covariant which means that this line compiles `Object[] arr = new String[3];` because `String` is a subtype of `Object`.
-This leads to potential runtime errors:
+Arrays in Java are covariant which means that code below compiles because `String` is a subtype of `Object`.

 {% highlight java %}
+Object[] arr = new String[3];
+{% endhighlight %}

+This leads to potential runtime errors.

+{% highlight java %}
-String[] c1 = { "abc" };
+String[] strings = { "abc" };
-Object[] c2 = c1;
+Object[] objects = strings;
 // OOPS!
 Line below throws the runtime exception: ArrayStoreException.
-// Reason is, that c2 is actually an instance of Array of Strings, and
+// Reason is, that objects is actually an instance of Array of Strings, and
-// we try to update it with an Integer object. c2[0] = 1;
+// we try to update it with an Integer object. objects[0] = 1;
 {% endhighlight %}

 [Scala fixes this by making its Arrays invariant](http://www.scala-lang.org/api/current/#scala.Array).
-Scala Array type parameter doesn't have covariance annotation (+ prefix), because if it had, the method `def update(i: Int, x: T): Unit` could lead to potential runtime errors.
-And if it actually had a + prefix, Scala compiler would have reported a compile error for `def update(i: Int, x: T): Unit` method declaration.
+Scala Array type parameter doesn't have covariance annotation (+ prefix), if it had, the method `def update(i: Int, x: T): Unit` could lead to potential runtime errors.
+And if it actually did have a + prefix, Scala compiler would have reported a compile error for `def update(i: Int, x: T): Unit` method declaration.
 So don't be afraid of using covariance because Scala compiler keeps you safe.

 ### <a name="legalcovariantpositions"></a> Legal positions of covariant type parameter ###